 - Fees may be paid in two installments by check, credit card or at the Online Store.

-If you are interested ICAL membership, please fill out the Information Form below.
-You will be asked to provide the names of two ICAL Members who will nominate you.
-If you do not know any present members, please continue the application process and an ICA representative will contact you regarding your request.
+If you are interested in ICAL membership, please fill out the Information Form below.
+You will be asked to provide the names of two ICAL Members you know who might nominate you.
+If you do not know any present members, please continue the application process and an ICAL representative will contact you regarding your request.

 Disclaimer: International Coalition of Apostolic Leaders (ICAL) is a private membership non-profit corporation designed to serve its apostolic members and provide general information for potential members.